157239n/k1lib/readme.md

 # k1lib

-This library enables piping in Python, and has a lot of prebuilt functionalities to support this workflow.
+This library enables piping in Python, and has a lot of prebuilt piping tools to support this workflow.

 ## Installation